 ~ The Jamaica Gleaner

-Sai Murray is a writer, poet, spoken word artist, graphic designer of Bajan/Afrikan/English heritage.
-His debut poetry collection Ad-liberation (2013) was described as “words that breathe – enliven – words that dance before transfixed audiences…” (The Jamaica Gleaner).
+Sai Murray is a writer, poet, performance and graphic artist of Bajan/Afrikan/English heritage.
+His debut poetry collection Ad-liberation (2013) was described as “words that breathe – enliven – words that dance before transfixed audiences…” (The Jamaica Gleaner) with an “insight that is irresistibly politicising and humanising with humour, angry-yet-calm honesty, linguistic punch, tenderness, and barefaced cheek”(Red Pepper magazine).

-His dramatic performances employ a fusion of techniques varying from reggae-rhythms to hip-hop flow to stand up comedy, displaying an “insight that is irresistibly politicising and humanising with humour, angry-yet-calm honesty, linguistic punch, tenderness, and barefaced cheek” (Red Pepper magazine).
-He has performed his ‘seriously playful and playfully serious’ poetry on stages throughout the UK, across the US, Afrika and in the Caribbean for over a decade appearing at international festivals including: Busboys & Poets (Washington DC), Brave New Voices (San Francisco), Shake the Dust (Southbank, London), UpRise (UK).
+He has performed his ‘seriously playful and playfully serious’ poetry throughout the UK, across the US, Afrika and in the Caribbean for over a decade appearing at international festivals including: Mboka (The Gambia), Brave New Voices (San Francisco), Shake the Dust (Southbank, London), UpRise (UK).
 He has been a finalist in several slam competitions including: Mo Juice (Barbados), Ilkley Literature Festival, Superheroes of Slam and was longlisted for a Jerwood Compton Poetry Fellowship in 2017.

-In 2018, Sai was commissioned as part of Shake! as a live artist for the inaugural Black Cultural Activism Map: a multi-artform theatrical performance (song, live poetry, film, audio interviews, soundscapes and improvised dance) developed out of ‘reparations dialogues’ between marginalised youth, artists, respected community elders and activists.
+In 2018, Sai was commissioned with Shake! as a poet/ visual artist for the inaugural Black Cultural Activism Map: a multi-artform theatrical performance (song, live poetry, film, audio interviews, soundscapes and improvised dance) developed out of ‘reparations dialogues’ between marginalised youth, artists, respected community elders and activists.
 In 2015 he was the lead writer on Virtual Migrants’ touring production Continent Chop Chop – a theatrical performance combining poetry, music and digital media that addressed issues of migration, racism, austerity and climate justice.
 He currently holds positions as: resident poet at Numbi; co-director of Chapeltown Arts; arts and politics editor of Sable LitMag; artistic director of Scarf magazine; board member of Remember Oluwale; a trustee of The Racial Justice Network; and an organising member of PARCOE (the Pan-Afrikan Reparations Coalition in Europe).